nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;
 1b.
-TABS detects a missing required field.
+The person specified is already in the group specified.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1b1.
-TABS displays the format of the command.
+TABS displays that the person specified is already in the group specified.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
 1c.
-TABS detects an empty required field.
+TABS detects missing or invalid required fields.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1c1.
-TABS displays the format of the empty required field.
+TABS displays the format of the command and the required fields.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.